glitchartbot/glitch-art-bot-scripts/README-en-us.md

 Each script has its own folder and in each folder, its customization options.

+*PS.: The user that mentions the bot aswell as the user that posted the tweet with the image **CAN'T** have its tweets "protected", for the bot won't the able to see the tweets.*

 ## Basic usage

 Reply to a tweet mentioning the bot (@GlitchArtBot) with the desired script, for example `@GlitchArtBot script-name`.